alexarje/sensing/book/week1.md

 - **Music Information Retrieval (MIR)**: Extracting meaningful information from audio data, such as tempo, key, and genre classification.
 - **Interactive Systems**: Designing systems that respond to user input, enabling real-time music creation and performance.

 These technologies expand the possibilities for music creation and analysis, offering new ways to explore and innovate within the field.

-When comparing them, there are some important differences between music technology and music psychology as disciplines.
-Music psychology is primarily a *scientific* field of study, focused on understanding how humans perceive, process, and respond to music through empirical research and theoretical frameworks.
-Its methods are rooted in experimental design, data analysis, and psychological theory, aiming to uncover universal principles and individual variations in musical experience.

-Music technology, on the other hand, spans several domains: science, art, design, and engineering.
-It encompasses scientific research into sound and audio processing, artistic exploration through composition and performance, design of musical instruments and interfaces, and engineering of hardware and software systems.
-Music technologists may work on developing new tools for music creation, analyzing audio signals, designing interactive installations, or exploring creative possibilities in digital media.
-This diversity means that music technology is not limited to scientific inquiry but also includes creative practice, technical innovation, and user-centered design.

-Given its many directions, music technologists typically work in many different types of departments: computer science, eletrical or mechanical engineering, design and art schools, but also within musicology departments and music conservatories.
-As for psychologists, this instutional basis often also influences the directions taken.

-If you are curious, there are also many journals, communities and annual conferencesin music technology.
+There are also many international journals, communities and annual conferences in music technology.

 <details>
 <summary>Conferences and Communities in Music Technology</summary>